 If you see an alert "Oops, your files have been encrypted" when trying to open your personal files, then your computer has been infected with malware.
 You will be asked to pay a certain amount of money (usually in Bitcoins) to decrypt files encrypted.

-The biggest cyberattack called WannaCry has aroused much attention around all the world.
+The biggest cyberattack called WannaCry has aroused much attention around the world.
 Most of the computer infected is running Windows 7.
 Windows 10 is currently safe.
 If you are one of the victims, just calm down.
 There are high chances that you will get your files recovered if you do it the right way.

-Recommended steps to handle with infected computers
+Recommended steps to handle infected computers

 1. The first thing you should do is to disconnect your computer from the internet, otherwise, it can spread to all the computers on the same network in seconds.

 2. Restore your PC to the previous date or use other recovery options.
-If there are none recovery options available, boot into Safe Mode and backup all your encrypted files in case the malware or its variation delete all your files.
+If there are no recovery options available, boot into Safe Mode and backup all your encrypted files in case the malware or its variation delete all your files.

 3. Remove the ransomware.
 You can remove the ransomware WannaCry once infected, but the process is not easy.

 4. Backup your computer.
 In the situations like this, there is no better way than a good backup strategy.